melanierichards/product-resources/README.md

 # Product Resources

 Resources for current and aspiring product managers, organized by topic and format.
 Adding helpful resources and bookmarks as I come across them!
+[Contribution guidelines](https://github.com/melanierichards/product-resources/blob/main/CONTRIBUTING.md)

 ## A/B Testing and Experimentation